University of Oxford Department for Continuing Education

 Academic and Diplomatic Practice Module

-English Language and Literacy Module*
+English Language Module

 Weekly Individual Academic Literacy Tutorial

-*Students who are native speakers of English or who have a high degree of fluency in the language (IELTS 7.5 and above) are exempted from the English Language and Literacy Module and, in lieu, take a Personalised Academic Study Option (below).
+*Students who are native speakers of English or who have a high degree of fluency in the language (IELTS 7.5 and above) are exempted from the English Language Module and, in lieu, take a Personalised Academic Study Option (below).
 They are also stongly encouraged to follow classes in academic literacy and critical thinking over two terms.

 Personalised Academic Study Option